backplane/conex/abe/README.md

 [`amazoncorretto:16-alpine`](https://hub.docker.com/_/amazoncorretto/)-based dockerization of [android-backup-extractor](https://github.com/nelenkov/android-backup-extractor), a "utility to extract and repack Android backups created with adb backup"

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/abe).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/abe).

 ## Usage